Algebra and Hilbert space structures induced by quantum probes: Main results

 \subsection{Representations of triple $(J_j,\bar J_j, \hat J_j)$}

-Before concluding this section, we show below the explicit representations of candidates for the triple $(J_j,\bar J_j, \hat J_j)$.
-Although they look rather complex, they will be of use for understanding how the effect of controls on $S$ shall infect $E$ indirectly.
+Before concluding this section, we show below explicit representations of candidates for the triple $(J_j,\bar J_j, \hat J_j)$.
+Although they look rather complex, they will be of use for understanding how the controls on $S$ affect $E$ indirectly.

 First, the forms of the operator sets for $J$ are obtained in Lemma \ref{sec:rep_Jor}, as a consequence of the anti-commutation relations required for operators in the algebra, which stems from the limited access to the system (shown in Lemmas 1-4).
-Their specific types are denoted as $\mathfrak{R}$, $\mathfrak{M}_{\gamma}^{(k)}$ and $\mathfrak{S}_{n}$ and are given as follows:
+Their specific types are denoted as $\mathfrak{R}$, $\mathfrak{M}_{\gamma}^{(k)}$, and $\mathfrak{S}_{n}$ and are given as follows: